YoungKameSennin/GameplayProgrammingSurvivors/Hauser_Zhou_workprocess_doc.md

 2024/3/7
 "mapFix" this version revise the map setting and edge setting to pervent the player go out of the map, and the player will fall out of map by gravity.
-"palyerRotationFix" fix player rotate when it hit the edge
+"palyerRotationFix" fix player rotate when it hit the edge "combat" try to implement the bullet track and attack nearest enemy scripts